thely/performable-maps/README.md

 ### ?type=clicks

 The Web Speech API is not accessible via jweb, Max's Chromium-based embedded browser.
-We have to trick the browser into auto-triggering button presses by sending "clicks" to the server in Max, which the browser polls for to see changes.
+We have to trick an actual browser window (optimally, Chrome) into auto-triggering button presses by polling for "clicks" from the server, which are sent to the server by Max.

 **Variables**